ZupIT/charlescd/circle-matcher/README.md

 ## **Usage**

 ### **Requirements**
-See below the requirements to run locally:
+See below the requirements to run Circle Matcher:

 - **GraalVM 20.3.0 with JDK 1.8+**
 - [**Docker**](https://docs.docker.com/get-docker/)